linyiLYi/street-fighter-ai/README.md

 │   └───scripts
 ```

-The game configuration files are stored in the data/ folder, and the main project code is in the main/ folder.
-Within main/, the logs/ folder contains terminal texts and data curves recording the training process (viewable with Tensorboard), while the trained_models/ folder contains model weights from different stages.
-These weights can be used for running tests in test.py to observe the performance of the AI agent's learned strategies at different training stages.
+The game configuration files are stored in the `data/` folder, and the main project code is in the `main/` folder.
+Within `main/`, the `logs/` folder contains terminal/console outputs and data curves recording the training process (viewable with Tensorboard), while the `trained_models/` folder contains model weights from different stages.
+These weights can be used for running tests in `test.py` to observe the performance of the AI agent's learned strategies at different training stages.

 ## Running Guide